joelgriffith/navalia/README.md

 [![dependencies Status](https://david-dm.org/joelgriffith/navalia/status.svg)](https://david-dm.org/joelgriffith/navalia)
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

+# DEPRECATION WARNING: Unfortunately it's time for me to deprecate this library as I cannot give it the time it needs.
+If you're interested in maintaining this lib, send me message (joel at joelgriffith dot net).
+I'd recommend using something like chromeless or puppeteer if possible.
+Thanks!

 The bullet-proof, fast, and most feature-rich Chrome driver around.
 Navalia lets you interact with Chrome and run parallel work with ease.
 Not using JavaScript?
 There's a GraphQL server that you can use to communicate with over HTTP allowing any runtime to drive Chrome.

 - [📝 View the library documentation here](https://joelgriffith.github.io/navalia/)